max9001/Kelp-Canopy-Mapping/notes/outline.md

 				Filename schema: <tile_id>_kelp.tif.

-			My data source for this compilation was missing validation ground truth data so we will treat the "train" section as our entire dataset
+			data source provided a 'train' set with features and labels, and a 'test' set with only features (labels withheld).
+For this study, the provided 'train' set was further subdivided into our own training, validation, and test partitions."

 			should be saved in .../data/cleaned/